Twin Nursing Pillow: Which twin breastfeeding pillow should you choose?

 Try Both Out

-If you have a friend with twins or have already joined a twin moms group (which you totally should do!), you can ask to try on the My Brest Friend twin pillow and/or the Twin Z nursing pillow.
+If you have a friend with twins or have already joined a twin moms group (which you totally should do!), you can ask to try on the My Brest Friend nursing pillow and/or the Twin Z nursing pillow.
 Even trying on one can be helpful.

 Ask at your local La Leche League or ask a lactation consultant at your hospital if they have opinions.
 They see a lot of moms breastfeeding and can have some interesting insight.
 If you need to talk to someone with more twin experience, there are tips on the La Leche website just for twin moms.